Current version: February 4, 2022

 This Privacy Statement gives you an overview of how your personal data is processed when you surf the website available at timz.io, or timz.flowers (the “Website”), use the timz app (app.timz.flowers or other domains) or use the services offered within either of these offerings (collectively the “Services”).
 This Privacy Statement also informs you about your rights according to the EU General Data Protection Regulation (“GDPR”) and your options to manage your personal data and protect your privacy.

 The data controller for the Website as well as for the Services is timz UG, Schwedterstraße 266, 10119 Berlin, (“we”, “us” or “timz”).
-If you have any questions regarding the processing of your data, you can contact us by e-mail at [email protected]
+If you have questions regarding the processing of your data, you can contact us by e-mail at [email protected]

 You are neither legally nor contractually obliged to provide us with the personal data specified in this Privacy Statement.
 However, if you do not provide us with certain personal data, we may not be able to enter into a contract with you and you may not be able to use our Services, or only to a limited extent.

-When we make our Website available, we process personal data from various sources.
+When we make our Website and Applications available, we process personal data from various sources.
 On the one hand, this is data that we automatically process for each visitor when they access the Website.
 On the other hand, we only process certain data if you decide to contact us or use certain functions of the Website.